-One implication of the result is that the use of relational incentives to motivate the partners is more adequate at mature, long-standing relationships, whose quality technology, product, environment, synergies, etc-is better known.35 As the partnership is better understood, the partners can use the public news to more precisely reward the provision of effort.
+One implication of the result is that the use of relational incentives to motivate the partners is more adequate in mature, long-standing relationships, whose quality-technology, product, environment, synergies, etc-is better known.
+As the partnership is better understood, the partners can use the public news to more precisely reward the provision of effort.
 In contrast, in young enterprises, the uncertainty about the quality of the joint venture gets confounded with the uncertainty about the level of fundamentals.
 Hence, if one of the partners free rides, part of the bad news will be attributed to a "worse than expected" quality, inhibiting punishments.

 Finally, depending on the level of uncertainty about the venture, a stream of bad outcomes has a differential effect on relational capital and expected fundamentals.
-In mature partnerships with little uncertainty (σ{μ} is low or absent), profit outcomes barely affect the expected fundamentals (as γ is close to zero).
+In mature partnerships with little uncertainty ( $\sigma{\mu}$ is low or absent), profit outcomes barely affect the expected fundamentals (as $\gamma$ is close to zero).
 On the other hand, relational capital is sensitive to the public news.
-It follows that a profitable and mature partnership may unravel when its goodwill is tested by a short string of sharp, adverse outcome, with hardly any effect on its profitability (see Equations (2) and (3)).
+It follows that a profitable and mature partnership may unravel when its goodwill is tested by a short string of sharp, adverse outcomes, with hardly any effect on its profitability (see Equations (3) and (4)).
 The Beatles (10 years together) and Daft Punk (28 years) in music; Jamie Dimon and Sandy Weill from Citigroup (15 years) in finance; and Daniel Humm and Will Guidara from Eleven Madison Park (13 years) in fine-dining provide stylized evidence.
 Younger enterprises, with more uncertainty about the partnership quality, tend to burn their perceived productivity before dissolution.

-34More precisely, variance in beliefs is strictly increasing in σ{μ} , end equals zero when σ{μ} does; see Equation 3.
+&lt;sup>26More precisely, variance in beliefs is strictly increasing in $\sigma{\mu}$ , end equals zero when $\sigma{\mu}$ does; see Equation 4.

-35For tractability, in this paper, we consider only stationary models, with uncertainty constant over time.
+&lt;sup>27For tractability, in this paper, we consider only stationary models, with uncertainty constant over time.
 We can interpret it to be low for mature ventures, and high for younger ones.

-Corollary 2 In a near-optimal local SSE, at any point in time t, a partnership may unravel in an arbitrarily short period of time after a sequence of unexpected bad news.
-The accompanying change in the expected profitability is of order σ{μ} times the amount of bad news.
+Corollary 2 ("Beatles' break-up") In a near-optimal local SSE, at any point in time t, a partnership may unravel in an arbitrarily short period of time after a sequence of unexpected bad news.
+The accompanying change in the expected profitability is of order $\sigma{\mu}$ times the amount of bad news.